tasxatzial/search-engine-trec-fair-ranking-19/README.md

 635 queries from a judgements file were used for the engine evaluation.

-* The average of the average precision scores is between 70.03 and 71.69.
+* The average of the average precision scores was between 0.6973 and 0.7191.
-* The average of the nDCG scores is between 80.46 and 81.8.
+* The average of the nDCG scores was between 0.8014 and 0.8192.
-* Average search time for finding the top 1 million documents was between 0.5s and 0.84s.
+* Average search time for finding the top 1 million documents was between 0.48s and 1s.

 These numbers depend on the search parameters (retrieval model/query expansion/pagerank).